daria-kotova/master-thesis/method/method.md

 How social network applications like Strava affect the practice of running?

-In the METHOD folder on GitHub, upload a .md file that describes your research question, a motivation to explore it with references to literature/ projects as well as the methodology you chose, as well as clarifications about it (number of interviews, places you’ll observe, etc.)

 # Motivation

 Running is originally an individual activity that nowadays can be shared collectively, both in real life and online, thanks to numerous running clubs and social network applications like Strava.